C

 USB input devices, such as keyboards and mice, are automatically recognized.
 The mouse pointer is shown automatically if a mouse is connected.

-However, hotplugging may not work, which means that the input devices, such as a keyboard and mouse, have to be connected at boot time.
+However, hotplugging might not work.
+This means that the input devices, such as a keyboard and mouse, have to be connected at boot time.

 Switching to tslib for Resistive Touchscreens

-For touchscreens that do not provide modern multitouch capabilities it may be necessary to use the tslib
+For touchscreens that don't provide modern multitouch capabilities it might be necessary to use the tslib

-The touchscreen calibration can be done with ts_calibrate
+- The touchscreen calibration can be done with

 Booting to a Custom Application